loucass003/futura-face-server/README.md

 You will get a warning from windows because this project does not have any cerificates Just click the "More info" button then "Run anyway"

-After that the server shoud do automatic updates if you content is added
+After that the server shoud do automatic updates if new content is added

 # Futura Face Tracker